The role of topology on protein thermal stability: Abstract

 \section{Abstract}

 For several decades, experimental and computational studies have been used to investigate the potential functional role of knots in protein structures.
 A property that has attracted considerable attention is thermal stability, i.e., the extent to which a protein retains its native conformation and biological activity at high temperatures, without undergoing denaturation or aggregation.
-Thermal stability is quantified by the melting temperature $T_m$, an equilibrium property that corresponds to the peak of heat capacity in differential scanning calorimetry experiments.
-Since protein energy does not depend on the topological state, equilibrium properties such as $T_m$ should not depend on the topology, provided that the exploration of the equilibrium space is ergodic.
-However, experimental and computational results reported in the literature provide conflicting views on this problem, with some studies reporting an enhancement of thermal stability for certain knotted proteins.
-Here, we use extensive Monte Carlo simulations of a simple C-alpha protein model of protein YibK to show in a comprehensive manner that $T_m$ does not depend on the topological state of the protein.
+Thermal stability is quantified by the melting temperature $T_m$, an equilibrium property that corresponds to the peak of heat capacity in differential scanning calorimetry (DSC) experiments.
+Experimental and computational studies report conflicting effects of knotting on protein thermal stability \cite{Soler2013, Danny2019b}.
+Here, we use extensive Monte Carlo simulations of a simple C-alpha model of protein YibK, with energetics modeled by the Go potential, to show that $T_m$ does not depend on the topological state of the protein.
+Our simulations further support the view that the discrepancy between the experimental and computational results stems from a pronounced separation of timescales for unknotting and unfolding that is inherent to deeply knotted proteins like YibK.
+In particular, the timescale separation implies that the complete unfolding–untying transition may not be accessible within the duration of a DSC experiment, whose apparent $T_m$ measurements likely reflect a non-equilibrium distribution lacking unfolded states that are also unknotted.